 Throughout Rochester Welding’s history, the company has maintained a distinct family feeling.
 Tom’s wife Diane is the company’s Secretary Treasurer.
 One of their four daughters, Stephanie Marracco, is the company’s Vice President of Sales and Customer Relations.
-Two other daughters – Amanda Latvis (Shop Foreman) and Rachael VanDyke (Accounting) – have joined the company in recent years.
+Two other daughters – Amanda Latvis (Production Scheduler) and Rachael VanDyke (Accounting) – have joined the company in recent years.
 Other key employees have been with Rochester Welding for many years, even decades.

 Tom Sears was drawn to metalworking at a young age.
 While in high school, he began work for Meyers Industries, an aluminum boat manufacturer in Tom’s hometown of Tecumseh, Michigan.
 Meyers Industries produced about 15 models of v-bottom and flat-bottom rowboats and powerboats.
 Tom was lead welder on V-bottom boats for three years.

 In college at Western Michigan University, Tom had a roommate whose family owned and operated Target Fabricating, a custom metal manufacturer.
 Tom joined that company in 1970, even before graduating.
 There he gained experience that would prove invaluable when he embarked on his own metalworking business a half-dozen years later.